grafana/grafana/contribute/create-pull-request.md

 - Don't add snapshots tests.
 We are incrementally removing existing snapshot tests, we don't want more.
 - If an existing unit test is written in Enzyme, migrate it to RTL (React Testing Library), unless you’re fixing a bug.
 Bug fixes usually shouldn't include any bigger refactoring, so it’s ok to skip migrating the test to RTL.

-Pull requests that creates new UI components must adhere to these accessibility guidelines:
+Pull requests that create new UI components must adhere to the following accessibility guidelines:

 - Use semantic HTML.
-- Avoid using aria roles, labels and other accessibility attributes incorrectly.
+- Use aria roles, labels and other accessibility attributes correctly.
 Accessibility attributes should only be used when semantic HTML doesn't satisfy your use case.
-- Use the Grafana theme palette for styling; contains colors with good contrast which aids accessibility.
+- Use the Grafana theme palette for styling.
+It contains colors with good contrast which aids accessibility.
-- Use [RTL](https://testing-library.com/docs/dom-testing-library/api-accessibility/) for writing unit tests; helps a lot in creating accessible components.
+- Use [RTL](https://testing-library.com/docs/dom-testing-library/api-accessibility/) for writing unit tests.
+It helps to create accessible components.

 ### Backend-specific guidelines